 The reason?
 Life at sea is challenging, demanding, and sometimes tough, and not many people are ready to give the comfort of the “normal” life on land and switch is for 24/7 ship life with no day-off during the whole length of the contract.

 Once you start your life at sea, after some time you’ll start to miss small, ordinary things you have at home, such as having a peaceful morning off with a cup of coffee in front of the TV in your living room or garden, or a weekend getaway to the countryside.
-That’s how I usually start to feel after a couple of months on board: I just want peace, my own spacious room, and the luxury of planning my day with my beloved ones.
+That’s how I usually start to feel after a couple of months on board: I just want peace, my own spacious room, and the luxury of planning my day with my loved ones.
 Yes, luxury.

 Ok, let’s get back to the topic.